 COVID-19 Business Reopening Plans

 BEFORE businesses can reopen they must comply with State and County of Mendocino guidelines and submit a self-certification to the County of Mendocino.
+High-risk sectors must write and upload their plan to this portal.
 The County recommends businesses review this site on a regular basis for updates to industry best practices.

-Follow the simple steps below to achieve compliance:
+Follow the simple steps below to self-certify and achieve compliance:

 - Review the required Mendocino County Safe Operations Business Checklist

 - Select your industry sector